Sunday, April 12, 2026

 At this initial stage, “a set of 26 official documents totalling 492 pages” has been released, along with a guide to the declassification of the documents to facilitate their reading.

-The release of these files comes just days before the commemoration of the 50th anniversary of the coup d’état that ushered in – on March 24, 1976 – the country’s last military dictatorship.
+The publication of the long-classified files comes a week before the 50th anniversary of the March 24, 1976 coup d'état that saw the country's last military dictatorship rise to power, which lasted until 1983.

 Approximately 30,000 people were abducted and disappeared during the era of state terrorism, according to estimates by human rights organisations.
 Officials in the Milei government say the figure is smaller.